xlilos/CS386-Group2/README.md

 # Peer Pad
 A web based system for students / writers where members create a profile and upload their papers to get their work peer reviewed in exchange for peer reviewing other members' work.
+We are driven for a healthy ecosystem and would like to thank you for your interest or viewing of Peer Pad.

 ## Getting Started